Searches for new phenomena in events with two leptons, jets, and missing transverse momentum in 139 fb$^{-1}$ of $ \sqrt{s}=13$ TeV $ pp$ collisions with the ATLAS detector: Background estimation

 \section{Background estimation}

 This section describes the methods used to estimate the contributions from \ac{SM} processes to each of the search regions.
 An overview of how the various processes are estimated in each search is shown in Table~\ref{tab:bkg_est_breakdown}.
 Several processes are estimated using data-driven methods in order to estimate both the yield and distribution from data.
 Depending on the search and \ac{SR}, some processes are estimated using orthogonal \acp{CR} to normalize the yield to data while taking the shape from \ac{MC} simulation.
 The choice of background estimation method depends on the dominant backgrounds, expected yields, and whether the shape of the background is important.
+For the RJR search, the background estimation methods are repeated from the 36~\ifb\ analysis.
+The use of $b$-tagging in the EWK search requirements allows for a \ttbar\ CR with inverted $b$-jet requirements.
+While the Strong search is inclusive in $b$-jets and modelling the shape of the \mll\ spectrum is important, thus a method that also estimates the shape of the backgrounds from data is used.
 Finally, processes with smaller expected yields such as triboson production ($VVV$), Higgs production, and rare top processes (`Other Top') such as $t\bar{t}$\,+\,$V$ production are estimated directly from \ac{MC} simulation.
 The common estimate of FNP leptons is described, and then methods specific to each search are described in Sections~\ref{sec:rjr_bkg}--\ref{sec:strong_bkg}.

 All three searches estimate events with fake, misidentified and non-prompt leptons using the matrix method \cite{ATLAS-CONF-2014-058}.
 This method inverts a system of equations relating the number of observed baseline and signal leptons to the estimated number of real and \ac{FNP} leptons via measured real- and FNP-lepton efficiencies.
 These events come mostly from semileptonic \ttbar, $W\rightarrow \ell\nu$, and single top ($s$- and $t$-channel) decays, which enter the dilepton channel when one hadron, photon, or non-prompt lepton from a heavy-flavour decay is misidentified as a signal lepton.
 In most \acp{SR}, the contribution from this background is less than 5\%.
 However, in a few regions it is up to 20\% of the background yield.